Ron Bauer, circa 1958,

 |Known for||R.A.P.
 (Riffle Action Palm), T.T.T.
 (Two-card Turnover Technique)|

 Ron Bauer (b.
 1938) is a professional writer in the computer and video industries, and a semi-professional magician.
 He's the author of a series of 24 "annotated performance scripts" for magicians, called the Ron Bauer Private Studies Series.
 He's also well-known for his T.T.T.
 (Two-card Turnover Technique) and R.A.P.
 (Riffle Action Palm).
-He maintained longtime friendships with Milt Kort, Jack McMillen, Don Alan, Ed Marlo, Dai Vernon, Charlie Miller, "Senator" Clarke Crandall, Bruce Cervon, and many others.
+He maintained longtime friendships with Milt Kort, Jack McMillen, Don Alan, Ed Marlo, Dai Vernon, Charlie Miller, "Senator" Clarke Crandall, Leo Behnke, Bruce Cervon, and many others.

 After being intrigued by a sign in the window, Ron Bauer walked through the door of his first magic shop at age 11, and he was hooked.
 He trained in Portland, Oregon, under Ted and Marie Hall, R. Vernon Cook, and Stan Payne of Star Magic.
 He voraciously devoured every magic book he could get his hands on, and in 1952, he was the first one in town to get a copy of the brand-new Modern Coin Magic by J. B. Bobo.